mucsci-students/2024fa-475-Fuzzy/README.md

-Controls: WASD for walking, Space to jump numbers 1-6 for emotes and 7 to stop hold left shift to grab and keep cube
+Controls: WASD for walking, Space to jump numbers 1-6 for emotes and 7 to stop hold left shift to grab and keep cube while holding shift, R and F grow and shrink, and T and G push and pull

 Resources Referenced: